Gaza and West Bank update UNRWA – UNOPS – UNIS Geneva 23 January 2026

 “It's absolutely critical to unlock the congestion...at crossing points and to reopen critical lifelines like the Jordan corridor,” said Juliette Touma, Director of Communications at UNOPS, the United Nations Office for Project Services.

-Briefing journalists, Ms. Touma highlighted that although the 3 October ceasefire has brought some respite to families in the wartorn enclave, “people continue to be killed, day in, day out”.
+Briefing journalists, Ms. Touma highlighted that although the 3 October ceasefire agreement had brought some respite to families in the wartorn enclave, “people continue to be killed, day in, day out”.

 The UNOPS official also insisted that the highly vulnerable people of Gaza simply “cannot wait” for a reconstruction plan to take shape – one of the stated aims of the US-led Board of Peace.
 “They need supplies at the same time; it's not just the services,” she explained.